 WHO’S BACKING THE PROJECT?

 Jack hasn’t been commissioned to make The Lifeboat Station Project.
-It’s an idea he came up with in 2012 and one that he believes in so strongly that he’s simply got on with it, relying on his community of supporters and sales through the online shop to help keep him going — in essence, his own form of crowdfunding.
+It’s an idea he came up with in 2012 and one that he believes in so strongly that he’s simply got on with it, relying on his community of supporters and sales through the online shop to help keep him going.

 Using a process known as wet collodion, Jack is crafting unique photographs on glass, capturing the view from each station and the waters protected by the RNLI crews.VISIT THE GALLERIES

 Each glass plate — known as an Ambrotype — is a beautiful standalone artwork.
 However, the true glory of such an endeavour will be realised in bringing around 1000 photographs together as an exhibition and book.

 His audio recordings will accompany the photographs in the form of an epic soundscape, taking the audience on a sonic coastal journey too.